armin-reichert/pacman/README.md

 ```

 ### Ghosts
-The ghosts behave identically in most of their states:
+The ghosts behave identically in all of their states except the *chasing* state:

 ```java
 getGhosts().forEach(ghost -> {